-- The Committee is responsible for the review of the integrity of the data and information provided in the Audit and/or Financial Reports. - To provide oversight functions with regards to both the Company's financial statements and its internal controls and Risks Management functions; - To review the terms of engagement and recommend the appointment or re-appointment and compensation of External Auditors to the Board and Shareholders;
+- a) The Committee shall be responsible for the review of the integrity of the data and information provided in the Audit and/or Financial Reports. - b) To provide oversight functions with regards to both the company's financial with regard to both the company's financial statement and its internal control and risk management functions. - c) To review the terms of engagement and recommend the appointment or reappointment and compensation of External Auditors to the Board and the Shareholders.

-Membership:
+Membership

+Engineer Sani Ndanusa

+Otunba Akin-Doherty

-Engineer Sani Ndanusa Chairman Mr. Akinola Odusami Member Otunba Akin Doherty Member Prince Jamiu Saka Member
+Mr. Akinola Odusami

+Prince Jamiu Saka

+Chairman

+Member

+Member

+Member

-Mr. Segun Balogun Managing Director
+Mr. Segun Balogun - Managing Director/Retired 29/5/2021

-Mr. Rilwan Oshinusi Deputy Managing Director (Corporate Services)
+Mr. Riliwan Oshinusi Deputy Managing Director (Corporate Services)